Teradata/developer-resources/docs/install-ai-unlimited/new-setup-ui_for-post-ppp.md

 ## Complete the fields

-You'll find information about each setup section here.
+You'll find information about each group of fields here.

 <details>